philcryer/kontrola/README.md

 ## Features

 * uses `nmap` to discover live hosts on a subnet
+* can use a static list instead for more traditional usage
 * pokes at live hosts, checking known TLS/SSL ports to see if they are available
 * query found certificates for experation dates
 * html output report using Bootstrap 4